developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Whitelist Configuration - State

-This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting State, which determines whether the set of applications that can be installed and run on a Zebra Android device will be controlled.
+This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting State, which determines whether the set of applications that can be installed and run on a Zebra Android device is controlled.

- - If the the value ***Off*** is chosen, then Whitelisting will not be used and no restrictions will be placed on which applications can be installed and run.
+ - If the the value ***Off*** is chosen, then Whitelisting will not be used and no restrictions is placed on which applications can be installed and run.

- - If the the value ***On*** is chosen, then Whitelisting will be used and additional Managed Configurations should be specified to configure how the set of applications will be controlled and which applications will be allowed to be installed and run.
+ - If the the value ***On*** is chosen, then Whitelisting is used and additional Managed Configurations should be specified to configure how the set of applications is controlled and which applications is allowed to be installed and run.

 ## Wireless General Configuration